Blokz101/Obsidian-Vault/Journal/Thursday Jun 2nd, 2022.md

 	- [[Speed]] vs [[Torque]]

 ## Progress
-\[*04:44:12 pm*\] Starting my work day
+\[*04:44:12 pm*\] Starting research

 \[*05:16:12 pm*\] Just finished creating the rig that will hold the motor.
 It's not pretty, composed of a ladder, 2x4 and some screws, but it will serve.
+I have three concerns:
-I have two concerns; Firstly, I need a way to control the direction of the motor and a way to turn it on or off.
-Secondly I think I may need a
+- I need a way to control the direction of the motor and a way to turn it on or off.
+- I think I may need to reprint the motor winch part; It may need to be larger and I may need to create threads on it to guide the rope.
+- I need to find weights that can incrementally increase the force.

+\[*05:33:12 pm*\] I dont think i'm going to rig a way to switch the motor on and off and instead just tap the wire together.
+I hope i'll be able to get the measurements even with both my hands occupied.
+I also think that I am going to use metal bars cut at specific lengths as weights.

+\[*05:46:17 pm*\] I just did an experiment where I tied an entire bar to the motor and applied 12v to the motor.
+It wound up the bar way too quickly and I remembered that the motor exerts a much greater stall current.
+I think I am going to have to use Mami's weights.